-The thing is, I don’t really enjoy doing craft for craft’s sake with the kids.
+I don’t particularly enjoy doing craft for craft’s sake with the kids.
 Instead I store up simple ideas and look for inspiration all over the place, and then act on the ideas as they fit effortlessly into our normal family life.

 For example, we were at the beach this beautiful weekend, and the children did their usual shell collecting after a paddle in the sea.
 Later in the afternoon, we looked for rocks in the backyard and made these cute hermit crab pets.

 Google Eyes (or can draw them on with permanent marker)

 Glue Gun (or use strong glue like Selleys All Fix Glue — found at Big W, Target, Bunnings, KMart etc.)